 I think it goes without saying that 2020 was a difficult year for many reasons and the devestating impact of the Coronavirus pandemic put butterfly recording justifiably on hold for the majority of the Spring.
 Official transect walks were temporarily cancelled and non essential car journeys to nature reserves were not allowed.
 We did however receive quite a few records during the lockdown as people used their hour of daily exercise to explore the local countryside or urban parks and counted the butterflies they saw as they did so.
 Some lucky people live within walking distance of some of our key sites and they provided records from these areas too.
 By the end of May the rules restricting movement began to relax slightly and people could drive further and exercise for longer but the importance of social distancing of course meant some popular sites to see key butterfly species were quite rightly avoided by many.
 This of course means that, during the spring especially, we received much fewer records than usual so comparisons between yearly butterfly totals is tricky.
 This needs to be taken into consideration when analysing the localised spring butterfly species such as Dingy Skipper, Grizzled Skipper and Green Hairstreak and I have mentioned when I think this is a contributing factor in the butterfly statistics in the individual species accounts below.
 Weather wise spring started well with prolonged sunshine during April and May however clear skies lead to a few ground frosts.
 Daytime temperatures were regularly above 20c during mid May but high winds came in towards the end of the month leading to a fairly unsettled summer with average temperatures and a few sunny days interspersed with regular periods of strong wind.
-As for butterfly recording in the county we have so far received 25,749 records detailing the locations of 92,274 individual butterflies.
+As for butterfly recording in the county we have so far received 29,499 records detailing the locations of 103,206 individual butterflies.
 The records used to compile this report come from the UKBMS transect walks, the Wider Countryside Butterfly Survey, the Big Butterfly Count and casual recording.
 There has been a big uptake in people using the iRecord website and the excellent iRecord Butterflies smartphone app to submit records which is something I would like to encourage.
-At the time of writing the Garden Butterfly Survey and Migrant Watch data is still to be repatriated to county records but these records will be added to the database in due course.
 We were lucky enough to have two exciting projects continue in Northamptonshire during 2020 with Back From the Brink's Roots of Rockingham Project based in the Rockingham Forest area and Woodland Wings Project down in the south of the county along the Yardley Whittlewood Ridge.
 We sadly said goodbye to Woodland Wings officer Caz Temple at the end of the year as she left to pursue another project and I would like to thank her for her superb achievements in conserving and raising awareness of the butterflies in Bucknell, Hazelborough, Salcey Forest and Yardley Chase.
 Finally I would like to say a huge thank you to everyone who has taken the time to contribute records during this challenging year and lets hope there are better times ahead.

 Dave James - Northamptonshire Butterfly Recorder